joinpursuit/git_github_assignment/README.md

 # Git & GitHub Assignment

-This lab is divided into 2 parts, the first part focuses on Git and the second is real life example using GitHub.
+This lab is divided into 2 parts, the first part focuses on Git and the second is real a life example using GitHub.

-## Practice git branching
+## Practice Git branching

 Go to [Learn Git Branching](https://learngitbranching.js.org/) and read the introduction.